jlmartins-sf/mqtt-to-kafka-bridge/README.md

 ## How to use?

+Use `npm install` to install all dependencies from application.

+Use `npm run start` to start the application

+If you want, you can use docker container to start the application.

+`docker build -t YourImage:tag .`

 Just check out the example [here](example/sample.js) it also gives you description on the configuration options.
 You can find the sample configuration [here](example/config.js).